baothanhng123/Midterm_Flutter/README.md

 4. Copy your own token
 5. Locate chat_service.dart file(in services Folder)
 6. Paste your copied api key to "final String apiKey = "YOUR_API_KEY_HERE";" (line 7)

+III.
+Install packages for backend
+  1. In terminal, navigate to project folder and use command line "npm install express mongoose cors"